brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

 ### Integration with cloud native application

-- Direct integration and support for IBM Cloud Paks and Red Hat OpenShift running on IBM LinuxONE offerings and in co=location models
+- Direct integration and support for IBM Cloud Paks and Red Hat OpenShift running on IBM LinuxONE offerings and in co-location models
 - Native IBM zSystems security can be expanded across the enterprise
 - Wealth of experience and patterns with IBM partners

+For more information, see [LinuxONE](./linuxone.md).

+### Refactoring applications using generative AI

+- **Understand**.
+Visualize and auto-document your COBOL application at the enterprise level.
+- **Refactor**.
+Discover programs and data needed for a refactored business service within a large application.
+- **Transform**.
+AI assistant to generate Java code in minutes, not months.
+- **Validate**.
+Streamlined and accelerate testing of new code.

+For more information, see [IBM Application Discovery and Delivery Intelligence (ADDI)](./addi.md) and [Generative AI for refactoring Z apps](./watsonxcodeassist.md).

 ## Next steps